-On December 31, 2021, the FCA ceased publication of most tenors of LIBOR, except that the date upon which the LIBOR administrator will cease publication of U.S. Dollar LIBOR was deferred to June 30, 2023 for certain tenors (including overnight rates and one, three, six, and 12-month rates).
+On December 31, 2021, the Financial Conduct Authority (the "FCA") ceased publication of most tenors of LIBOR, except that the date upon which the LIBOR administrator will cease publication of U.S. Dollar LIBOR was deferred to September 30, 2024 for certain tenors (including one, three, six, and 12-month rates) using an unrepresentative 'synthetic' methodology or synthetic U.S. dollar LIBOR.
 The LIBOR administrator may discontinue or modify remaining LIBOR tenors prior to that date.
-In addition, the LIBOR administrator has strongly advised that no new contracts using U.S. dollar LIBOR should be entered into after December 31, 2021.
-Accordingly, the continuation of U.S. LIBOR on the current basis cannot be guaranteed after December 31, 2021 and, in the absence of further deferrals, will be fully discontinued on June 30, 2023.
-The U.S. Federal Reserve, together with the Alternative Reference Rates Committee, have identified the Secured Overnight Financing Rate (SOFR) as their preferred replacement index, however some uncertainty remains as to whether SOFR or another rate will actually replace LIBOR.
+In addition, the LIBOR administrator prohibited the use of the synthetic U.S. dollar LIBOR for new contracts beginning July 1, 2023.
+On December 16, 2022, the Board of Governors of the Federal Reserve System adopted final rule 12 C.F.R.
+Part 253, "Regulation Implementing the Adjustable Interest Rate (LIBOR) Act (Regulation ZZ)" ("Rule 253" or the "Final Rule").